NEW · MAY 2026 · Bound State Envelope v1.0

 The Gesture and the Graph: MCBSE Channels as Cognitive Cartography

-An investigation into multi-channel encoding not merely as technical implementation, but as a map of cognitive process.
-Explores how foundational signals give rise to higher-order patterns and how layered architecture mirrors the structure of thought itself.
+An investigation into the L1/L2/L3 channel architecture not merely as technical implementation, but as a map of cognitive process.
+Explores how resonance, curiosity, aversion, and salience function as foundational signals, and how higher-order channels emerge from their interaction.

 Download PDF